buildethos/zk-reddit-community-aggregator/README.md

 ## Objective

 1. Connect with Reddit: Fetch and link user community memberships.
-2. Integrate zk-SNARKs: Use zero-knowledge proofs to balance user privacy with the disclosure of community details.
+2. Integrate zk-SNARKs: Use zero-knowledge proofs to verify membership in specific communities without surfacing raw data.
 3. Enable Third-Party Rewards: Allows brands to reward communities in a privacy-preserving manner.

 ## Available Scripts